sundeepbhatia/hello/doc/Github.md

 ## ui
 - create a repository by clicking new on repositories tab
-- create directory by typing / in a filename
+- create directory by typing "/" in the filename field
 - rename file by changing name

 ## github flow